 5 Nutrients That Make Prunes the Best Remedy for Constipation:

 Soluble fiber improves the digestive system by stimulating peristalsis, which is a movement of the intestinal muscles that moves food through the digestive tract.
 Soluble fiber breaks down the blockages that cause constipation by absorbing water.

 The insoluble fiber in prunes fuels the probiotics, or good bacteria, in the digestive system.
 The good bacteria must exist in large amounts within the gut to maintain a healthy digestive tract.

 Why else are prunes for constipation so helpful?
-Prunes contain 15% sorbitol, which helps to soften and loosen stools by drawing back lost water content to the colon.
+Prunes contain 15% sorbitol, which helps to soften and loosen stools by drawing lost water content back into the colon.